matthewestes33/pwaEditor/README.md

 Additional assistance:

-Thank you to my instructional staff, tutor, and AskBCS Learning Assistants!
+Thank you to my instructional staff Farish and Riley, tutor Juan Delgado, and AskBCS Learning Assistants!

 ## Features